masoudsoroush/DATA-690-WANG/Assignments/Project/Project.md

 In this project, we will study the status of obesity in U.S. and compare it with the obesity condition in other countries.

+## Goal of the Project

+In this project, we will attempt to answer the following questions:

+ * What is the latest status of obesity in U.S. among men and women?
+We will explore the this question by measuring the mean BMI among men and women separately.
+ * How has obesity (measured by the mean BMI) evolved during the past three decades in U.S. among men and women?
+ * Is there a statistically meaningful difference between the BMI of men and women in U.S.?
+ * What is the latest prevalence rate of obesity (*i.e.* proportion of persons in a population who are obese) in U.S. among men and women?
+ * How has the prevalence rate of obesity evolved during the past three decades in U.S. among men and women?
+ * What is the latest prevalence rate of underweight (*i.e.* proportion of persons in a population who are underweight) in U.S. among men and women?
+ * How has the prevalence rate of underweight evolved during the past three decades in U.S. among men and women?

+## Data Source

+We will be mainly using the dataset of NCD.RisC (http://ncdrisc.org/index.html) which is freely available.
+We may also use a small dataset provided by Kaggle where the BMI of 500 individuals have been studied.
+We may use this small dataset as a sample, and try to do some inferential statistics.
+By studying this sample, we might be able to formulate some relevant questions about the population, and try to answer them using the Hypothesis Test.